lingo/inkscape_onionskin/README.md

 7. You should now see that the other layers are 'ghosted'
 8. Each time you change layers, run the plugin to onionskin previous 'frames' (i.e. layers) (see [Keyboard shortcuts](#keyboard-shortcuts) to make this easier)

+## Layers actions plugin

+This allows for some batch-operations on layers.
+Handy when you are preparing an animation with many layers.

+## Add frame plugin

+This is a shortcut plugin to duplicate the topmost layer of your document, increment it's label (assuming it's a frame number), and setup onion-skinning.

 ## Keyboard shortcuts

 You can assign a keyboard shortcut to these plugin to make your life easier.